MTG/essentia.js-tutorial-wac2021/README.md

 [Web Audio Conference 2021 workshop, July 6, 2021](https://webaudioconf2021.com/workshop-a-1/).

+Web Audio is an intrinsic part of the next generation of applications for multimedia content creators, designers, researchers, music tutors, artists, and consumers.
+New advances in web audio and software for audio analysis, music information retrieval (MIR), and machine learning open up exciting possibilities.
+We have recently released Essentia.js, based on one of the most popular MIR libraries on the native platform.
+We have also created various pre-trained deep learning models for inference with TensorFlow.js.
+In this tutorial, we introduce the key concepts in MIR and cover the basics of using the library for music and audio analysis.
+We will show example use-cases and assist the participants in building their MIR Web applications.

 Presenters: [Albin Correya](https://twitter.com/albincorreya), [Dmitry Bogdanov](https://twitter.com/di_bogdanov), [Jorge Marcos-Fernández](https://github.com/jmarcosfer), and [Luis Joglar-Ongay](https://twitter.com/luisjoglar)

 @ [Music Technology Group, UPF, Barcelona](https://www.upf.edu/web/mtg/).

 ## Materials